sissbruecker/linkding/README.md

 **Feature Overview:**
 - Clean UI optimized for readability
 - Organize bookmarks with tags
-- Bulk editing
-- Add notes using Markdown
-- Read it later functionality
+- Bulk editing, Markdown notes, read it later functionality
-- Share bookmarks with other users
+- Share bookmarks with other users or guests
 - Automatically provides titles, descriptions and icons of bookmarked websites
-- Automatically saves HTML snapshots of websites, or creates snapshots on Internet Archive
+- Automatically creates snapshots of websites, either as local HTML file or on Internet Archive
 - Import and export bookmarks in Netscape HTML format
 - Installable as a Progressive Web App (PWA)
 - Extensions for [Firefox](https://addons.mozilla.org/firefox/addon/linkding-extension/) and [Chrome](https://chrome.google.com/webstore/detail/linkding-extension/beakmhbijpdhipnjhnclmhgjlddhidpe), as well as a bookmarklet
-- Light and dark themes
 - SSO support via OIDC or authentication proxies
 - REST API for developing 3rd party apps
 - Admin panel for user self-service and raw data access